 Information can be organized and stored using different organization systems.
 They all have in common that they seek to make information more easy to find, reuse, and maintain.

-Hierarchical organzation of information is the most common.
+Hierarchical organization of information is the most common.
 You know it from the folder structure of your hard drive.
 Items are placed in folders with subfolders to make sense of it all.
-In Crystallize items are organized hierarchically in the catalogue.
+In Crystallize, items are organized hierarchically in the catalogue.

 Items stored in a folder can be arranged in a particular order.
 This is the sequential organization strategy.

-Topic based information organization is centred around assigning semantic labels to items.
+Topic-based information organization is centered around assigning semantic labels to items.
 Topics are organized in topic maps.
-Topic maps contain topics defining a specific taxonomy like production locations or taste flavours for coffee.
+Topic maps contain topics defining a specific taxonomy like production locations or flavors for coffee.

 Organizing information in a matrix can make it more accessible.
 For example, when managing products for a point of sale system (POS) or the highlighted products for a specific category.

 In Crystallize, we use the grid organizer to store information in a matrix.